IoTDevicesCH/LoraMidiAtmega1284P/README.md

 ## How to get started
 - Install current version of Arduino IDE
 - Add the following additional board manager for Atmega1284P support from MightyCore: https://mcudude.github.io/MightyCore/package_MCUdude_MightyCore_index.json
+  - Install version 2.2.2, starting with version 3.0.0, a new bootloader (Urboot) is used.
+Currently boards are still shipped with Optiboot bootloader
 - Select the following settings in your Arduino IDE
   - Board: Atmega1284
   - Bootloader: Yes (UART0)